 If you visit any coffee houses in Vienna, you’ll soon discover that you can’t simply order “a coffee.”
 Traditionally, Viennese cafes consider “coffee” as an umbrella term for a variety of coffee specialties.

-Some Viennese cafes even offer a delightful array of alcoholic coffees among their specialties.
+Some Viennese cafes even offer a delightful array of alcoholic coffees.
 These enticing concoctions, often laced with spirits like schnapps or rum, add an extra layer of warmth and indulgence to Vienna’s rich coffee culture.

 You probably already know how you prefer your coffee.
 But if you want help figuring out what to order, here’s our guide to some of the most popular coffee styles: